 BSA publishes a newsletter for merit badge counselors.
 Subscribe to the Counselor's Compass by sending a message to email@example.com, with “Subscribe” in the subject line.
 Indicate your name, email address, and council in the message text.

-We want to thank you for wanting to help and serve our local Arrowmoon District by becoming a merit badge counselor.
-In order to become a merit badge counselor, Boy Scouts of America and Sam Houston Area Council require certain paper requirements for all adult leaders, as well as, the knowledge of the merit badge that you are overseeing.
-All of the required forms can be found in our Merit Badge Counselor Kit.
+Thank you for wanting to help and serve our youth by becoming a merit badge counselor.
+In order to become a merit badge counselor, Boy Scouts of America and Sam Houston Area Council require certain paper requirements for all leaders, as well as, the knowledge of the merit badge that you are overseeing.
+All of the required forms can be found in our Arrowmoon District Merit Badge Counselor Kit.

 Guide to Safe Scouting